Policies and Procedures about Quality Assurance for EPA Organizations

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Identify a QA Manager and ensure that this individual can function independently from environmental data collection and use and has access to the top management with the organization.
-See Quality System Contacts and Web Sites for a list of EPA QA Managers.
+See Quality Program Contacts and Web Sites for a list of EPA QA Managers.

 - Develop a Quality Management Plan and implement this plan following Agency approval - see Quality Management Tools for projects for examples, training, guidance, and other resources.

-- Implement Agency-wide Quality System specifications in all applicable EPA-funded extramural agreements.
+- Implement Agency-wide Quality Program specifications in all applicable EPA-funded extramural agreements.
 See Chapter 46 of the EPA Acquisition Guide which is available on the EPA Intranet at https://oamintra.epa.gov/EPAAG.
 Also, see Quality Specifications for non-EPA Organizations for information on Federal Regulations, documentation, and other resources.

 - Provide appropriate training for all levels of management and staff to assure that quality-related responsibilities and requirements are understood.